Fight Civil Asset Seizure and Forfeiture

 The Difference Between Civil and Criminal Forfeitures

 Two procedures exist for forfeiture actions – criminal forfeiture or civil forfeiture.
-Civil forfeitures are becoming the increasingly common way for the state or federal government to attempt to take property because the rules for civil forfeiture actions are often easier for the state or federal government because no criminal prosecution or conviction is required.
+Civil forfeitures are becoming increasingly common for the state or federal government to attempt to take property because the rules for civil forfeiture actions are often easier for the state or federal government because no criminal prosecution or conviction is required.

 In other words, even if you are never arrested for or ultimately exonerated of the criminal offense, the civil forfeiture may still succeed.

-On December 22, 2008, the United States Attorney’s Office in the Middle District of Florida, Tampa Division announced that it seized nearly $19 million dollars in cash, vehicles, and other assets during 2008.
+On December 22, 2008, the United States Attorney’s Office in the Middle District of Florida, Tampa Division, announced that it seized nearly $19 million dollars in cash, vehicles, and other assets during 2008.

-The United States Attorney’s Office intends to distribute from the forfeiture fund over $8 million to various law enforcement agencies throughout the Middle District of Florida.
+The United States Attorney’s Office intends to distribute over $8 million from the forfeiture fund to various law enforcement agencies throughout the Middle District of Florida.
 The Pasco County Sheriff’s Office will receive $160,000.

 Adverse Preliminary Hearing in State Court Forfeiture Actions